davidkingsman/split-flap/README.md

 > Note: Services are offered by these companies to assembly the boards for you.
 There are surface mounted components to these devices that you might not be able to do yourself like small resistors for instance, which must be flow soldered.
 It could be worth having the company do this aspect for you.

 ### Unit
-Each split-flap unit consists of an Arduino Nano mounted on a custom pcb.
+Each split-flap unit consists of an Arduino Nano mounted on a custom PCB.
 It controls a 28BYJ-48 stepper motor via a ULN2003 driver chip.
 The drum with the flaps is homed with a KY003 hall sensor and a magnet mounted to the drum.

 Upload the Arduino sketch `unit.ino` in the unit folder to each unit's arduino nano.
-Before that set the offset with the "eeprom write offset" sketch.
+Before that set the offset with the `EEPROM_Write_Offset.ino` sketch.

-Inside `unit.ino`, there is a setting for testing the units so that a few letters are cycled through.
+Inside `unit.ino`, there is a setting for testing the units so that a few letters are cycled through to ensure what is shown is what you expect.
 At the top of the file once you have opened the project, you will find a line that is commented out:
 ```c++
 #define serial 	// uncomment for serial debug communication
 #define test 	//uncomment for Test mode.